 Raise your hand if you’re guilty of hanging art on your walls that is too small.
 Or not hanging any art at all.
 (Hand raised.
 Head hung in shame.)
 Until recently, I had two prints hanging in my master bedroom that I knew were totally the WRONG size for the wall, but I was too lazy to do anything about it.
-That all changed when I got a dash of inspiration out of nowhere and created some large-scale DIY Canvas Art for the space with my secret decorating and DIY weapon – luxe wrapping paper!
+That all changed when I got a dash of inspiration and created this easy DIY canvas art with my secret decorating and DIY weapon – luxe wrapping paper!

-I’ve used wrapping paper on other projects (like these Upgraded IKEA Bookshelves and this Trash to Treasure Table), and its versatility never ceases to amaze me!
-This time I turned it into pretty DIY wall art, and I’m convinced that anyone (yes, anyone!) can make pretty DIY wall art for their homes with this trick!
+This time I turned it into pretty canvas wall art, and I’m convinced that anyone (yes, anyone!) can make DIY wall art for their homes with this trick!

-Supplies Needed to Make DIY Canvas Art with Wrapping Paper
+Supplies Needed to Make Easy DIY Canvas Art

 This post contains affiliate links.
 To read my full disclosure policy, please click here.